sparcityeu/SparseBase/doxygen/pages/documentation_guide.md

 - The line comment is a brief description of the function.
 For example, these will be used when viewing all the methods of a class.
 This should not exceed a single line (~80 chars max).
 - First part of the block comment is a more detailed description of the function and can be as long as you wish.
 - "\param" is used to describe parameters a function takes.
 It should be followed by the name of the parameter and a short description of it.
+- "\tparam" is used to describe templated parameters of a function.
+It should be followed by the name of the templated parameter and a short description of it.
 - "\return" is used to describe the return value of the function.

 ```cpp